top of page

 • Consider Long-term Goals: Think about where you want to be in 5 to 10 years.

-Choosing a stream is not just about immediate preferences but about building a foundation for your future.
+Choosing a stream is not just about immediate preferences.
+It is about building a foundation for your future.
 Take time to explore and decide carefully.

 Final Thoughts on Choosing Between Science and Commerce